princemanjee/Kardashian-Filter/README.md

 Kardashian Filter
 ================================
-A Chrome extension that removes Donald Trump from the Internet.
+A Chrome extension that removes Kardashian from the Internet.

 Overview